Anoshaan

 Quality is inspected, not guessed.

-Every product passes through the same lens.
-Each layer is read, tested, and refined before it ships.
+Every product passes the same six checks before it ships.

 Clarity